A Look at the History of the Black River Valley Club (BRVC) Building

 Established in 1929, the Northern New York Community Foundation provides grant funding to non-profits and scholarships to people across Jefferson, Lewis, and St. Lawrence Counties.
 Part of their planning of the space was to demolish the back section of the building and replace it with a 4266 sq. ft. addition.
 In its November 27 article, the Daily Times spoke of the building’s historical significance with Northern New York Community Foundation Executive Director Rande Richardson–

 The front of the building, considered the more historic portion, “is what most people identify as the Black River Valley Club,” Mr. Richardson said.

 To honor the building’s rich history, Mr. Richardson said, historical items would continue to be displayed under the plan, including a historic map of the north country and club-related photos and artwork, along with a grandfather clock in the lobby.

-Bernier, Carr & Associates, who just recently in 2021 announced their own plans to move operations to the Woolworth Building’s ground floor in 2022, designed the project for the Northern New York Community Foundation who would move into the former Black River Valley Club building in early 2017.
+Bernier, Carr & Associates, who just recently (2021) announced their own plans to move operations to the Woolworth Building’s ground floor in 2022, designed the project for the Northern New York Community Foundation, which would move into the former Black River Valley Club building in early 2017.

-Below, video of the demolition of the back portion of the former Black River Valley Club that was constructed in 1905 when the old Union Building was located there.
-The portion of the building was home to the billiards room, an open space for theater productions, a banquet room on the second floor and the bowling alley in the basement.
+Below is a video of the demolition of the back portion of the former Black River Valley Club that was constructed in 1905 when the old Union Building was located there.
+The portion of the building was home to the billiards room, an open space for theater productions, a banquet room on the second floor, and the bowling alley in the basement.